 The Firestone Firehawk Indy is an ultra-high performance tire that delivers both value and quality.
 The treads are molded from a silica-enhanced Long Link Carbon compound and include large independent shoulder blocks that give the treads an aggressive asymmetric design.
 This design improves the handling and cornering capabilities of the tire, especially in dry conditions.

-The internal structure includes a high-turnup polyester casing hidden under twin, high-tensile steel belts.
+The internal structure includes a polyester casing hidden under twin, high-tensile steel belts.
 The structure is reinforced with nylon to enhance the tire’s high-speed capability, stability, and responsive handling.
-The center circumferential grooves are designed with Pulse Groove Technology for enhanced water evacuation, and two additional circumferential grooves reduce the tire’s stopping distances on wet surfaces.
+The center circumferential grooves are designed with Pulse Groove Technology to enhance water evacuation, and two additional circumferential grooves reduce the tire’s stopping distances on wet surfaces.

 A major drawback of the product is that it doesn’t have a treadwear warranty, which can help you estimate the lifespan of the tires.
-Also, like most performance tires, the tire exhibits poor performance in snow or ice as the rubber freezes in low-temperature conditions.
+Also, like most performance tires, it exhibits poor performance in snow and ice as the rubber freezes in low-temperature conditions.
 Lastly, the tires can only handle the weight of vehicles under 3,500 pounds.

 The tire is resistant to hydroplaning thanks to its wide, continuous circumferential ribs, which are also responsible for minimizing road noise and improving the tire’s wear quality.
 The tire’s unique feature is that its intermediate ribs include high-angle tread blocks to provide longitudinal stiffness for straight-line braking forces.
 The Bridgestone Potenza is recommended for coupes, sedans, and high-performance sports cars.

 A major drawback of the tire is that it’s more expensive than most performance tires.
-Moreover, the manufacturer doesn’t include a tread life warranty on the tires.
-That means that you can’t reach out to the manufacturer for a refund in case the treads wear out faster than they should.
+In addition, the manufacturer doesn’t include a tread life warranty on the tires, so you can’t reach out to the manufacturer for a refund if the treads wear out faster than they should.
 Lastly, the tires should not be used on snow or ice.

 - Change to winter tires when the temperatures drop below 45 degrees Fahrenheit.
 Performance tires get stiff in cold temperatures and can barely grip dry pavement.
 Also, do not immediately switch back to performance tires once the temperature starts getting warmer, as the temperature fluctuations during the time may affect the tire pressure.
 At least wait for the second week of spring to use your performance tires.